ncashin/ncashin.dev/src/posts/mongodb.md

 ---
-title: "MongoDB: Detroit Become Webscale"
+title: "MongoDB - Detroit Become Webscale"
 author: "Natalie"
 description: "I have sharded my consciousness and ascended to the cloud"
 ---